yousef-140/Gym_Coach/README.md

 # 🏋️‍♂️ Gym Assistant

-An intelligent personal gym assistant powered by RAG (retrieval-augmented generation) with FAISS, supporting workout and nutrition question answering, plus a calories and protein needs calculator.
+A smart personal gym assistant using RAG (with FAISS) to answer workout and nutrition questions.
+With a dedicated page to help you calculate your daily calorie and protein needs.

 ---